Persona (1966 film)

-Persona is a 1966 Swedish avant-garde psychological drama film (Note: The film has been described as psychological drama, horror, psychological horror, melodrama, and experimental film, with elements to appeal to patrons of art films.
+Persona is a 1966 Swedish psychological drama film (Note: The film has been described as psychological drama, horror, psychological horror, melodrama, and experimental film, with elements to appeal to patrons of art films.
 It has also been categorized as a tragedy, with Professor Robert Boyers writing "Persona is a film, but it is certainly our purest modern example of tragic art".) written, directed, and produced by Ingmar Bergman and starring Bibi Andersson and Liv Ullmann.
 The story revolves around a young nurse named Alma (Andersson) and her patient, well-known stage actress Elisabet Vogler (Ullmann), who has suddenly stopped speaking.
 They move to a cottage, where Alma cares for Elisabet, confides in her, and begins having trouble distinguishing herself from her patient.

 Characterized by elements of psychological drama, Persona has been the subject of much critical analysis, interpretation, and debate.
-The film's exploration of duality, insanity, and personal identity has been interpreted as reflecting the Jungian theory of persona and dealing with issues related to filmmaking, vampirism, homosexuality, motherhood, abortion, and other subjects.
+The avant-garde film's exploration of duality, insanity, and personal identity has been interpreted as reflecting the Jungian theory of persona and dealing with issues related to filmmaking, vampirism, homosexuality, motherhood, abortion, and other subjects.
 The experimental style of its prologue, storytelling, and end has also been noted.
 The enigmatic film has been called the Mount Everest of cinematic analysis; according to film historian Peter Cowie, "Everything one says about Persona may be contradicted; the opposite will also be true".
 (Note: Professor Thomas Elsaesser likened the piece to Mount Everest and Citizen Kane in his essay for The Criterion Collection.
 Cowie is quoted by academic Frank Gado and editor Lloyd Michaels, who found some exaggeration in Cowie's claim but agreed with the sentiment of the challenges of interpretation.)